Close popup

 1. Additionality of the project’s activities

-Additionality of activities assesses the likelihood that a carbon project’s activities that are designed to avoid or remove GHGs would or wouldn’t have been implemented in the absence of revenue generated through the sale of carbon credits.
-Additionality of activities is assessed based on the project’s financial additionality, political and regulatory additionality, and a common practice analysis.
+Additionality of Activities assesses the likelihood that a carbon project’s activities that are designed to avoid or remove GHGs would or wouldn’t have been implemented in the absence of revenue generated through the sale of carbon credits.
+Additionality of Activities is assessed based on the project’s financial additionality, the political and regulatory landscape, and a common practice analysis.

 2. Over-crediting risk